 Today Horizon Bank is a dynamic company rooted in a proud tradition.
 The bank continues to grow and prosper, and expand its footprint in northern and central Indiana, as well as southwest Michigan.
 It continues to be a strong organization of local people making local decisions, and providing sensible financial advice.

 Horizon’s experienced team of banking, investment, trust and mortgage experts is ready to guide our customers through a complete range of financial services — everything you need to help make sound financial decisions that can help your family find prosperity and security.

-With 140 years of experience in providing personalized community-based banking services, you can trust Horizon Bank to continue in the 21st Century to meet each customer’s individual financial needs today and in the future with comprehensive and convenient financial services.
+With our experience in providing personalized community-based banking services, you can trust Horizon Bank to continue in the 21st Century to meet each customer’s individual financial needs today and in the future with comprehensive and convenient financial services.